 Android Go sounds very much like the existing Android One platform, which targeted budget devices in China, as a cheap and cheerful lightweight OS that can run on phones with as little as 512MB of RAM.
 It’s been a while since we saw any of those in the UK.

 Google says that in future all phones with 1GB or less of RAM will run Go rather than full Android Oreo.
 These devices will also have apps optimised for running on smaller amounts of storage.

-What’s the difference between Android Go and Android O?
+What’s the difference between Android Go and Android Oreo?

 Both versions of the Android operating system offer access to Google Play for downloading third-party apps.
 However, in Android Go you’ll be shown only apps that have been optimised to run on less-powerful hardware.
 These apps won’t be intensive or over 10MB in size, and they will happily work offline.

-Android Go will allow users to monitor data usage in the notifications panel, whereas in full Android O this is buried in the Settings menu.
+Android Go will allow users to monitor data usage in the notifications panel, whereas in full Android Oreo this is buried in the Settings menu.